willie68/ReCoS-Remote-Command-Service/README.md

-`command`: the executable or shell script to execute, with or without path `args`: list of string arguments to this executable
+`command`: the executable or shell script to execute, with or without path `args`: list of string arguments to this executable `waitOnClose`: waits until the executable is closed or script is finnished.

 Example